-Sterigenics U.S., LLC ("Sterigenics") and other medical supply sterilization companies have been subjected to tort lawsuits alleging various injuries caused by low-level environmental exposure to EO used at or emitted from sterilization facilities.
+Sterigenics U.S., LLC and other medical supply sterilization companies have been subjected to personal injury and related tort lawsuits alleging various injuries caused by low-level environmental exposure to EO emissions from sterilization facilities.
 Those lawsuits, as detailed further below, are individual claims, as opposed to class actions.